Citing

 Questions about using RefWorks. - Contact Service Point

-Questions about plugin installation and more.
+Questions about add-on installation and other issues.

 Other reference management programs

-- Collect references from different sources
+- Collect references from different sources.

-- Create reference lists
+- Create a reference list.

-- Insert references into your text documents
+- Insert in-text citations into your document.

 Updated: